clarkgrubb/data-tools/README.md

     $ xmllint --xpath "//title[@lang='fr']" books2.xml
     <title lang="fr">The Little Prince</title>

 XML has schemas and an XML document is *valid* if it conforms to one.
-However, the move from DTDs to XML schemas means one must deal with namespaces, which are complicated.
+However, the move from DTDs to XML schemas means one must deal with namespaces which are complicated.
 Libraries such as libxml2 don't implement namespaces completely.